 The GEEB will be based on the development process of WBA.
 This benchmark is currently in the very early stages of development.
 It will complete an Initial Scoping research report in October 2018.
 Through 2019, the methodology for this benchmark will be developed, reviewed and published.

-The GEEB will be developed by a core team at WBA, in partnership with Equileap and in close collaboration with a broad group of external stakeholders.
+The GEEB will be developed by a core team at WBA, in close collaboration with a broad group of external stakeholders.
 These include thought leaders in the field as well as an Expert Review Committee (ERC) still to be determined.

 This report explores the need for a new gender equality and empowerment benchmark that builds on the great gender work that exists today.
 This benchmark measures companies’ progress against SDG 5 (Gender Equality) and recognizes key overlaps with other SDGs.
 This report suggests that a new benchmark requires an approach that is integrated (covers the full value chain), holistic (considers the many dimensions of gender equality and empowerment) and balanced (recognizes the varied ways companies can take action and drive change).
 Finally, this report suggests which key themes, industries and companies a new GE/E benchmark should prioritize with a supporting rationale for each.